YEASIN49/CSE446-Content/Ethereum Dapp/README.md

 truffle migrate --reset
 ```

-11. Next, we update our **index.html** file to add the voting capability.
+11. Next, we update our **index.html** file to add the frontend options for voting capability.
 Open the index.html file in the ***election/src*** directory.
-Add the following lines of code before the script tag in the html file:
+Add the following lines of code before the script tag(There is a designated place(TODO_HTML-1) mentioned to paste the code) in the html file:

 ```html
 <form onsubmit="App.castVote(); return false;" class="text-center">